 When we access the “virtues of the spirit,” we can see through social programming.
 We see and appreciate the differences in humanity.
 So, proclaiming our individuality and spirituality would free us.
 When we see through the programming, we also see injustices and inequities of the cultural systems.

 It’s most important to learn the institutions that project and protect these boundaries.
 At the top of the list is organized religion.
-Religion is closely tied to politics.
+Politics is the tool of extremist religious beliefs.
 When your heart opens, you will recognize advertising, in its many forms, is also attempting to project and control our values.

-Cultural programming is a very useful social tool.
+Cultural programming is a handy social tool.
 Its primary tactics for manipulation are the use of fear, anger, and the misuse of our sexual instinct.
 These abuses are the cornerstone of The Abrahamic religions (1).
 These are the Semitic religions of Semitic origin, Judaism, Christianity, and Islam.

 How to Identify Cultural Programming